pikulet/lumen/content/posts/indians.md

 draft: false
 slug: "indians-essay"
 category: "inquiry"
-description: "A reflection of a module on Indians."
+description: "A reflection of a module on the history of Indian migration in Singapore"
 ---

 Last semester, I took UCV2209 The Heterogenous Indians of Contemporary Singapore.
 Being non-Indian and coming from a Special Assistance Plan (SAP) school with a strong Chinese culture, I was new to this.